 Buy each of the products with the associated email and verify the access.

 This process best demonstrates the new user experience on your site, so you should be happy with the experience.
 If you have trouble with it, so will your users.

 Canceling a subscription

-the payment for the subscription is still there, just the active subscription is not.
+NOTE: the payment for the subscription is still there, but the active subscription is not.

 Next up: Branding your site